 Any car parked longer than 4 hours in the city, is considered a parts store.

-Highway 270 is our daily version of the NASCAR circuit.
+Highway 270 is our daily version of the NASCAR circuit, however it is still far tamer than traffic in New York, LA, Atlanta or Chicago.

 YIELD signs are for decoration only.
-No native St. Louisan will ever grasp the concept.
+No native St. Louisian will ever grasp the concept.

 Lambert Field and St Louis International Airport really are the same place.
 The East Terminal however is a different place.